 Whether in Monopoly or Christianity, some people just play the same way they learned, never bothering to read the rules.
 Others have read the directions but have made up their minds to follow their own “house rules” anyway.
 In 2 Timothy 3:16-17, the Bible says, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
 People can play Monopoly any way they agree to play, and it is totally fine.
 For Christians, though, the Bible is our playbook.
 Adding to or taking away from it is a dangerous move, and it really isn’t a game at all.
 It is Christian deception, and it’s deadly serious.
 For Christians, there really is only one way to “play,” and that’s by the Book.

 Check Out These Other Resources

 Do you like analogies?
 Try reading It’s Not the Machine That Makes Us Clean.
 It’s an article that compares a dishwasher to aspects of the Christian life.
 Or, try Born Again: All About That Butterfly Life.
-An article about being born again using the analogy of metamorphosis of caterpillar to butterfly.
-Please sign up to receive my blog in your email in-box.
+An article about being born again uses the analogy of the metamorphosis of a caterpillar to a butterfly.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.